-The Behaviour Policy will be published on the school website and will be shared with parents at least annually, in Meet the Teacher meetings and in writing.
+The Behaviour Policy will be published on the school website and will be shared with parents at least annually, in 'Supporting your child in' meetings and in writing.

 The Behaviour policy will be shared with all children through lessons in class and assemblies.